abhisrkckl/Vela.jl/docs/src/explanation.md

 # Explanation

 This page provides somewhat technical descriptions about the theory, internal workings, and design choices of `Vela.jl`.
-If you are a beginner please go to Tutorials first.
+If you are a beginner please go to Tutorial page first.

 ## Quantities